fkcurrie/zntic-train/README.md

 **Infrastructure:** The core infrastructure, consisting of a GKE cluster and a GCS bucket, has been successfully provisioned using Terraform.

+**CI/CD:** A Cloud Build trigger is in place to automatically build and push container images to GCR when changes are pushed to the `main` branch.

 **Data Ingestion:** A containerized data download script has been developed.
 The process of running this as a Kubernetes job on the GKE cluster to populate the GCS bucket is currently in progress.

 ## Cloud Architecture